2020s in music: Pop

-North American Latin pop
+The Weeknd released his fourth studio album, After Hours, to critical acclaim.
+Singles "Blinding Lights" and "Save Your Tears" were commercially successful.
+"Blinding Lights" went on to become the biggest Billboard Hot 100 song of all time, spending 90 weeks on the chart—the most for any song.
+"Die for You", a song from his third studio album, Starboy, reached number one on the Billboard Hot 100 chart, seven years after its initial release.
+"Save Your Tears" and "Die for You" were remixed by Ariana Grande, with both remixed versions becoming commercially successful as well.
+The Weeknd released his fifth and sixth studio albums, Dawn FM and Hurry Up Tomorrow, to acclaim.

 American playwright and musician Lin-Manuel Miranda wrote the original songs for the soundtrack of Encanto, a viral phenomenon.

 Selena Gomez released her first Spanish-language project, Revelación, in March 2021.
 It incorporated urbano influences.
 The soundtrack of Encanto, Disney's 2021 animated fantasy film, written and produced by American playwright Lin-Manuel Miranda, was a viral phenomenon, enjoying widespread popularity on the internet.
 It has spent multiple weeks atop the Billboard 200 chart.
 Far Out called the phenomenon "Encanto-mania".
 The TikTok videos tagged with the hashtag "#encanto" have received more than 11.5 billion views in total, as of January 23, 2022.
 The most popular song of the soundtrack was "We Don't Talk About Bruno", a salsa tune which experienced widespread commercial success in 2022.
 "Dos Oruguitas" was nominated for the Academy Award for Best Original Song at the 94th Academy Awards.

-On September 29, 2022, Aguilera performed "La Reina" at the 2022 Billboard Latin Music Awards and received the Billboard Spirit of Hope Award.
-La Luz, the third and final EP from Christina Aguilera, was released that same day and featured a spoken intro by Aguilera and "No Es Que Te Extrañe".